1. Do we require Council Approval for all our building work?

 Once a builder or trades person has eligibility, they can apply for a Certificate of Insurance for individual projects which they contract to do.

-A copy of the Certificate of Insurance is to be submitted to the PC prior to commencement of work on the site.
+A copy of the Certificate of Insurance is to be submitted to the principal certifier prior to commencement of work on the site.

 Did you know that one of our Directors, Nat Andrews, produces a weekly post on LinkedIn about all things planning, building and certification?
 It is very informative.
 Check it out!